 Students don’t need to leave their whole life behind in order to study at their dream university.
 They can now do it online thanks to video conferencing platforms.
 It is possible to learn unique skills and get exposed to diverse cultures and opinions without spending anything on travel.

 It is especially important for students from locations with limited access to education.
 In this regard, video conferencing fulfils the necessary humanitarian function.
+The possibilities are indeed endless.

 Disadvantages of Video Conferencing